Hoonhout: Previewing the Champions League group stage

 As the biggest club competition of the world’s game, the UEFA Champions League is where the stars come to play.
 Under the lights.
 With that one-of-a-kind anthem.
 For those who don’t know what I’m talking about, no explanation will suffice.

 After a hectic summer that saw France win a dramatic World Cup and Cristiano Ronaldo make a stunning move to Juventus, here’s a group-by-group preview of perhaps the most majestic competition in sports.

-Group A: Atletico Madrid, Borussia Dortmund, Club Brugge
+Group A: Atletico Madrid, Borussia Dortmund, Club Brugge, AS Monaco

 While this group may have been patently more difficult a year ago, the gutting of AS Monaco by big clubs poaching the mercurial group of youngsters — including Kylian Mbappe, Thomas Lemar and Bernardo Silva — that carried the French club to the semifinals two seasons ago should give Madrid and Dortmund the confidence to progress.
 Without much UCL experience, Brugge doesn’t look to have a shout.

 Group B: Barcelona, Tottenham, Inter Milan, PSV Eindhoven

 Potentially a “group of death,” Group B certainly has the star power to keep it entertaining until the final matchday.
 Barcelona will be itching to return to the promised land after shockingly going out to Roma in the quarterfinals last year, while Spurs disconcertingly fell to Juventus last year in the round of 16 after topping a group that included eventual-winners Real Madrid.
 Inter has spent big this summer after returning to the competition for the first time since 2011-12, but PSV certainly have the talent to hang around the big boys — just ask Germany about Hirving “Chucky” Lozano.
 Barcelona should progress, but if Tottenham stumbles or PSV steals a few wins, second place is wide open.